Certain models require special deployment configurations. Please refer to their respective model cards to run on DGX Spark:

 }'

-Create a simple Python script to test programmatic access to the SGLang server.
-This runs on the host system and demonstrates how to integrate SGLang into applications.
+Test programmatic access to the SGLang server from the host system.
+This demonstrates how to integrate SGLang into Python applications.

 import requests